Consistency of eight-dimensional supergravities: Anomalies, Lattices and Counterterms: Constructing the counterterm

 \begin{itemize}[leftmargin=*] \item \textbf{Counterterms as obstructions to ten-dimensional lifts} \end{itemize} Given the form of a reflective lattice \eqref{eq:reflL} it is natural to ask about possible decompactifications to ten dimensions.
 If such decompactification is possible , i.e. a good ``large volume limit'' exists, the 8d theory can be considered consistent only if a lifting to the ten-dimensional $E_8 \oplus E_8$ lattice exists.\footnote{For $L \cong \Pi_{1,1} \oplus \Pi_{1,1} \oplus \sum_i \hat{L}_i$, there always exists a straightforward lift in ten dimensions with $L(10D) = \sum_i \hat{L}_i$.
 Other than for the Narain lattice, all these lifts can be discarded.
 The CHL lattice $\Pi_{1,1} \oplus \Pi_{1,1} \oplus D_8(-1) \cong \Pi_{1,1} \oplus \Pi_{1,1}(2) \oplus E_8(-1)$ also allows for a lift to $E_8 \oplus E_8$.
 Very loosely, all lattices that would allow to have central charge $c_L = 18$ can be potentially liftable to ten dimensions}

 We have not done an exhaustive check on which reflective lattices can or cannot be lifted to an $E_8 \oplus E_8$ lattice in 10D.
 Any lattice with $l >18$ clearly does not have such lifting.
 The rank 8 self-dual lattice $\Pi_{1,1} \oplus \Pi_{1,1} \oplus E_8(-1)$ also does not have such lifting.
-For such lattices the anomaly cancellation can be validated only if they are ``intrinsically eight-dimensional'', i.e. if their counterterm obstructs the decompactification to 10D.
-As we shall see in section \ref{sec:n=2}, we find such example in $l=2$ case, where the two complex scalars parametrizing the coset cannot be identified with the moduli of a two-torus.\footnote{Similarly, the function $F^{\text{het}}_1$ that appears in the one-loop gravitational couplings in the $\mathcal{N}=2$ heterotic compactification with two vector multiplets also does not allow such identification \cite{Kaplunovsky:1995tm}.}
+For such lattices the anomaly cancellation can be validated only if they are ``intrinsically eight-dimensional'', i.e. if their counterterm obstructs the decompactification to 10D\footnote{Similarly, the function $F^{\text{het}}_1$ that appears in the one-loop gravitational couplings in the $\mathcal{N}=2$ heterotic compactification with two vector multiplets also does not allow such identification \cite{Kaplunovsky:1995tm}.}.